Haja-andri/python/README.md

 source env/bin/activate
 ```

-## Starting REPL (Read, Execute, Print, ...)
+### Starting REPL (Read, Execute, Print, ...)

 Command + Shift + P

-## Get list of methode for a given type
+### Get list of methode for a given type

-Get the variable type with
+Get the variable type with  `type (variable);`
-type (variable);
-This will print the variable type, then
+This will print the variable type, then `dir (type)`
-dir (type);

-## Recommended Coding convention to follow
+### Recommended Coding convention to follow

 PEP8 --> https://pep8.org

-## Variables
+## 2/ Variables
-There is no need to specify the type of the variable when creating it as Python is a dynamic.
-It is recommended to have them start with lower case and compose with dash (-)
+There is no need to specify the type of the variable when creating it, since Python is a dynamically typed.
+It is recommended to have them start with lower case and compose with dash (-) or lowdash (_)
-Variables cannot start with number and we must be careful not to overwrite existing data structures as Python allow things like list = 1, which will turn the list data structure into an integer
+Variables cannot start with number and we must be careful not to overwrite existing data types as Python allow things like `list = 1`, which will turn the list data type into an integer

 ### Integers
 ```